Anonymisation of comments

-Important: All comments are anonymous, and usernames are never visible to managers, system administrators, or anyone else.
+All comments are anonymous — usernames are never visible to managers, system administrators, or anyone else.

-Three scenarios where the team affiliation will be anonymised:
+There are three scenarios where team affiliation will be anonymised:

-1. The team doesn't meet the requirements for anonymity
+1. The team doesn't meet the anonymity threshold

 2. The user has no team